Which Islands to Visit near Venice?

 Murano Island

-One of the most visited islands of Venice, Murano, is renowned for the tradition of glassmaking.
+Murano, one of the most visited islands of Venice, is renowned for the tradition of glassmaking.
 On the island, you will find the Glass Museum and several workshops where you can watch master glassblowers at work, and the shops are full of glass objects.
 If you want to buy something original, look for products bearing the Vetro Artistico ®Murano trademark.

 How to get there: Lines 4.1, 4.2, 12, or 13 from Fondamente Nuove, or line 3 from Piazzale Roma or Santa Lucia Train Station.